jphaugla/datastaxEncryptDocker/README.md

 ```bash
 docker exec dse2 dsetool createsystemkey AES/ECB/PKCS5Padding 256 system_key
 ```
 2. Encrypt keystore and truststore password using dsetool.
 First getting bash shell and then typing dsetool command.
 Save each of these values for subsequent steps.
+Manually type a password such as "cassandra" when prompted by dsetool
 ```bash
 docker exec -i -t dse bash
 ```